hungdaqq/Smarthome-IoT/Features/Livingroom/README.md

 # Livingroom controlling

+## List of hardware
+- 02 NodeMCU ESP8266
+- 02 LEDs
+- 01 IR Sensor C-51
+- 01 Temperature Sensor DS18B20
+- microUSB cable
+- Breadboard
+- Female-to-female jumper wires
+- Female-to-male jumper wires
+- 3.3V power source (for example lithium battery)

-## Installation
+## Installation steps
 1. In Thingsboard Live Demo Server, navigate to the "Devices" tab and click on the "Add device" button.
 Enter the required information, including the device name, type and credential.
 Click the "Save" button to create the device.
-2. Replace `ESP8266/src` by each file in `Livingroom/src` and upload the code to each of your ESP.
+2. Replace `ESP8266/src` with each file in `Livingroom/src`, then upload the code to the corresponding MCU.
 3. Connect the parts in line with the following hardware schemas:
 4. Navigate to the "Dashboard" tab and inport the `LivingroomDashboard.json` template.
 5. Create `Device Allias` as `Single Entity` and choose the Devices whichs has been created at Step 1.
 6. Edit the datasource of each widgets/charts/tables.

 ## Features
-1. Temperature monitoring with sensor device (low-powered).
+- Temperature monitoring with sensor device (low-powered).
-2. Controll light with movement sensor, button, and RPC command.
+- Control LED light with Infrared Sensor (IR sensor), button, and RPC command.
+- Control Heater temperature.